afoninsky/seneca-extended/readme.md

 ```

 ##### .actCustom(...)
-Extended version of `seneca.act` with error catching.
+Extended version of `seneca.act` with error catching (useful if you dont need response)

 ##### .actAsync
 Promisified version of `seneca.actCustom`.